tjelvar-olsson/biologists-guide-to-computing/source/working-remotely.rst

 Protocol) address.
 Your local machine can be accessed via the IP address ``127.0.0.1``.

-Although very useful IP addresses can be difficult to remember.
+Although very useful, IP addresses can be difficult to remember.
 In order to overcome this internet service providers as well as the people responsible for looking after your organisations network make use of domain name servers (DNS).
 The purpose of a DNS server is to translate unique resource locations (URLs) to IP addresses.
 A